 Planned breeding with hereditary screenings since 1966, with the goal of producing healthy, intelligent, athletic, mid-sized Goldens of good breed type, having moderate water-shedding coats and stable, loving personalities.�

-*****You can find information about the health issues in the breed, pre-breeding health screenings and advice about selecting a reputable breeder in the Golden Retriever Club of America website at www.grca.org.*****
+***You can find information about the health concerns in the breed, pre-breeding health screenings and selecting a reputable breeder at the Golden Retriever Club of America website at www.grca.org.***

 Pick-up is in person; no shipping.
 No dogs sold for breeding.
 Each pup leaves with an information package that includes a written contract with health warranties, photos of mum and dad, pedigree data including health screenings, health history for the pup, vaccination information and advice, management information and advice (especially for optimal hip development), as well as training tips for the young pup.
 New owners are encouraged to ask questions, before and after purchase.

 New pups born in October 2016 from parents, grandparents and greatgrandparents with excellent or good OFA hip ratings.
 They will be ready to start leaving for new homes in mid December.